-Feedback.
-Young people need to know what happened to their contribution and how it helped.
+Understanding.
+They must understand Feedback.
+Young people need to know what happened to their contribution and

-Also consider the ethics of your approach - you may need to seek consent from parents, whānau, schools or related organisations, particularly if participants are below the age of 17.
+Flexibility.
+Young people must have the Also consider the ethics of your approach you may need to seek consent from parents, whanau, schools or related organisations, particularly if participants are below the age of 17.